4lg4/AlgaMailService/README.md

     },
     "maxAttempts": 5, // max rand attempts
-    "from": "email@email.com", // default email if not set on the post request "preferred": "", // Service Name or empty
-    "debug": "true"  // empty === false
+    "from": "email@email.com", // default email if not set on the post request "preferred": "", // Service Name or empty for roulette mode "debug": "true"  // empty === false
 }
 ````